Easy Apple Crisp

 - In another bowl, cut together the topping ingredients with a pastry blender.
 Sprinkle over fruit.

-- Bake 35-45 minutes till topping is golden and filling is bubbly.
+- Bake 35-45 minutes till the topping is golden and the filling is bubbly.
 Poke a sharp knife into several apples to make sure they're soft.
 Serve warm with vanilla ice cream or salted caramel gelato.

 Nutrition Information: